igygi/underwater-gesture-recognition/README.md

 This repository contains the codes used in the paper "Underwater Gesture Recognition Using Classical Computer Vision and Deep Learning Techniques".
 The codes are divided into three groups: one for each model used in the paper.

-1. Bag of Visual Words (BOVW):
+### 1. Bag of Visual Words (BOVW):
-  •	Scripts (adopted from Kushal Vyas’ implementation of Bag of Visual Words: https://github.com/kushalvyas/Bag-of-Visual-Words-Python)
+- Scripts (adopted from Kushal Vyas’ implementation of Bag of Visual Words: https://github.com/kushalvyas/Bag-of-Visual-Words-Python)
-    o	Bag.py – main script for training and testing
+	-Bag.py – main script for training and testing
-    o	helper.py – contains helper scripts for training and testing
+	- helper.py – contains helper scripts for training and testing
   •	To test:
     o	Put train images in ./images/train folder; this is needed to get the classes to be used in  testing
     Link to train images: https://drive.google.com/open?id=1JCXaT9PSnyJ4KgTzlumMrmwALVt-2V_t